pbcanfield/ASCT/README.md

 #### Compiling modfiles on windows:
 It should be noted that currently ASCT does not support automatic modfile compilation on windows.
 To run parameter inference on these systems, the user will have to compile their own modfiles manually using the ```mkrnrndll``` utility.
 This will generate a file named ```nrnmech.dll``` which must then be copied into the directory where ASCT is being run.

+### Running example code.
+Two examples have been prepared to be used with ASCT and to c

 ### Configuration file setup.
 The only required argument for ASCT is a user defined json configuration file.
 This is a file which specifies all relevant information which is needed to infer the parameters a user is interested in.
 There are five subsections required in every configuration file for ASCT: ```manifest```, ```optimzation_settings```,```run```,```conditions```, and ```optimzation_parameters```.
 Each subsection has a variety of options which the user can set for a general run, some of which are required, and some are conditional based on the user's job.
 Here is the general breakdown of a config file by section.